arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/08.camera-tutorial/content.md

 - [Arduino IDE](https://www.arduino.cc/en/software)
 - HM01B0, HM0360, GC2145 or OV7675 camera

-## Downloading the Library and Core
+## Downloading the Library and Board Package

-The Arduino Mbed OS Giga Boards core contains most of the libraries you need to work with the shield's camera connector.
-To install the core for GIGA boards, navigate to **Tools > Board > Boards Manager** or click the Boards Manager icon in the left tab of the IDE.
-In the Boards Manager tab, search for giga and install the latest Arduino Mbed OS Giga Boards version, the [Arduino_H7_Video library](https://github.com/arduino/ArduinoCore-mbed/tree/main/libraries/Arduino_H7_Video) library is included in the core.
+The Arduino Mbed OS Giga Boards Board Package contains most of the libraries you need to work with the shield's camera connector.
+To install the Board Package for GIGA boards, navigate to **Tools > Board > Boards Manager** or click the Boards Manager icon in the left tab of the IDE.
+In the Boards Manager tab, search for giga and install the latest Arduino Mbed OS Giga Boards version, the [Arduino_H7_Video library](https://github.com/arduino/ArduinoCore-mbed/tree/main/libraries/Arduino_H7_Video) library is included in the Board Package.
 Now open the library tab on the left, search for [**Arducam_dvp**](https://www.arduino.cc/reference/en/libraries/arducam_dvp/), and install this library.

 ![Library tab in the Arduino IDE](assets/ide-library.png)